WavyWalk/front-model/README.md

 Both static and instance methods can be decorated.

-Basically you provide ApiEndpoint an HTTP method, and configuration object with url see `RequestOptions` for implementation details.
+Basically you provide ApiEndpoint an HTTP method, and configuration object with url (see `RequestOptions` for implementation details).

-If in url you provide url path token prefixed with ':', this token will be treated as named parameter.
+If in url you provide url path token prefixed with ':', this token will be treated as named url parameter.

-You can either manually provide it when calling a 'route' call, or allow it to be populated automatically.
+You can either manually provide it when calling an 'ApiEndpoint' call, or allow it to be populated automatically.
 ```typescript
 @ApiEndpoint("POST", {url: "/api/user/:id/foo", defaultWilds: ["id"]}) //defaultWilds specifies that :id, should be replaced with value of id property on model instance.
 create: (options?: RequestOptions) => Promise<User> //always specify a type without implementation, method it'self will be programmatically added and implemented